US Flag - fm USfamily.net

 This system included new design and subcontractor development of operator consoles with embedded processors, PARAMAX developed firing and distribution equipment and all software and firmware associated with combat system control.
 In addition, PARAMAX was responsible for in-country electronics integration of all sensor and weapon systems with the ENFCS Combat Control System.
 These touch-sensitive operator consoles were the first PARAMAX designed consoles to have undergone and, subsequently passed environmental testing.

 The contract was completed in 1995, on time and well within cost, with successful At Sea Acceptance Testing of the systems for all four Egyptian submarines in Egyptian waters of the Mediterranean.
 This was a very exciting and rewarding program for me.
 As program manager, I started the program with the nine lives of a cat but finished with the number significantly decreased.
 At the award of the contract the initial phase was the selection of the Program Staff.
 The initial choice was the Project Engineer, Rod Ewert, and with his assistance, the gathering of an excellent program team.
 All of the project team did excellent work over the development segment of the program.
 During the Lab Acceptance testing, the Egyptian Officers who were there for the acceptance were very impressed with the system.
 The representatives from the Naval Warfare Center who observed the tests stated “one of the best run programs we have ever seen”.
-The in-country activities were again very rewarding working with the other contractors and the Egyptian Navy. < BR> The part of the program that impacted the number of lives that I have to live was during the final design stages when I was in Alexandria, Egypt with Dan O Keefe, one of the design engineers.
-We had completed the meetings and were in the process of returning to the U.S. We rented a Limousine (old Mercedes with no seat belts) to take us from Alexandria to Cairo (3 ½ hours across the desert) to catch the plane to the USA.
-The drivers make money by getting you to Cairo fast so they can bring different passengers back.
-I do not remember what happened but it was relayed to me later by Dan O Keefe.
+The in-country activities were again very rewarding working with the other contractors and the Egyptian Navy.

 We were going out of Alexandria on the dessert highway at about 100 mph when a front tire blew.
 The limo flew off the road, and as it came down head first and slammed into the sand/rocks, the rear door came open and Dan was ejected, bruised bit not damaged.
 The auto rolled a couple of times and Dan said when it came to a stop, he ran over to see how we were.
 Apparently the driver and I had been thrown out a side window.
 He found the driver embedded in the sand and in the process of dying.
 He found me about 20 meters outside the car also embedded in the sand and rock.
 No other cars stopped and Dan found a Bedouin Tribe in the desert area.
 They moved the driver and myself to there tents and Dan walked over a mile to the nearest telephone to call the Contractor Office in Cairo.
 They called the U.S. Consul who sent his doctor and ambulance out to get me.
 By the time they arrived, the driver was dead and I was flailing.
 By the time they got me back into Alexandria, my head was twice its normal size with fluids.
 They opened my scalp to relieve the pressure to prevent brain damage.
 Alexandria doesn’t let planes land after dusk because of all the military installations, but they made a dispensation and let Swiss Air fly in and transport me to Geneva.
 I did not remember anything until Saturday Evening, three days after the accident.
 I was sent back to the USA on the following Wednesday (one week after the accident).
 I was in a wheel chair but could walk somewhat tentatively.
 On Friday, they had me talk to the doctor at Plant 1.
 He said to not work for one month and then ½ time until I recovered.
 I went home and was bored out of my mind so I went to work Monday full time. [jb]

-Thiw is just a follow up to the TPS-59 Project - from Larry Pierson.
+This is just a follow up to the TPS-59 Project - from Larry Pierson.

 Carl Rumsey was the marketing manager and Larry Pierson was the program manager.
 We also were in country for six weeks installing a program generation center on their site.
-The individuals in country were larry Pierson, Marvin Williams, and a field engineer - don't recall his name.
+The individuals in country were Larry Pierson, Marvin Williams, and a field engineer - don't recall his name.
 When we completed the installation, the field engineer stayed in-country and provided another six weeks of training.
 The training in St. Paul lasted for 22 weeks for the two Egyptian Navy Officers.
 The chauffer for the two officers was Robert Larson's [financial expert] father-in-law.
 The eight AN/UYK-7 computers and fan-out were the last units manufactured by Sperry-Eagan.

 7. Australia